apurvsingh98/Face-Extraction-using-RetinaFace/README.md

-# Face-Extraction-from-an-image
+# Face-Extraction-using-RetinaFace
-Code for saving all the faces present in an image
+Code for extracting and saving all the faces present in an image as a jepg/png file